Moneydollar/ClipTone/README.md

 - Choose a directory for Video to Audio Downloader to install
 - Finish install
 - Open the file named main.exe via the Windows™️ search bar

+### Via "main" file

+-Download the "main" file and click to run

 ## Troubleshooting